 If students choose to earn two majors or a major and minor they must be earned simultaneously.
 This can be accomplished by completing all requirements for both majors or by completing all requirements for the major and minor simultaneously.
 When earning two majors students must designate a primary major, a secondary major and indicate on the graduation application the second major.
 Students will only earn the degree associated with the primary major.
 The second major or the minor will be entered on the transcript.

-Students may not earn a second major after graduating with a first major and degree unless they earn a second degree (30 additional hours).
+Students may not earn a second degree (30 additional hours).
 Students may not earn a minor with an Associate Degree or without simultaneously earning a baccalaureate degree.